 For most properties, a cotton-polyester blend or high-quality spun polyester napkin delivers the optimal mix of these factors.
 Luxury venues with fine dining operations may justify 100% cotton for its unmatched natural feel.
 Properties emphasizing sustainability might prioritize organic cotton or recycled materials.

-Whichever path you choose, rigorous supplier evaluation, sample testing, and lifecycle cost analysis will ensure your napkin investment supports both guest satisfaction and your bottom line—meal after meal, wash after wash.
+Whichever path you choose, rigorous supplier evaluation, sample testing, and lifecycle cost analysis on table linens, like napkins, tablecloths, placemat, and chair covers will ensure your hotel linens investment supports both guest satisfaction and your bottom line—meal after meal, wash after wash.